EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

         are registered via :py:func:`~muse.investments.register_investment`.
 At time of writing, three are available:

+        - "scipy" solver (default): Formulates investment as a true LP problem and solves it using the `scipy solver`_.

         - an "adhoc" solver: Simple in-house solver that ranks the technologies according to cost and service the demand incrementally.

-        - "scipy" solver: Formulates investment as a true LP problem and solves it using the `scipy solver`_.

         - "cvxopt" solver: Formulates investment as a true LP problem and solves it using the python package `cvxopt`_. `cvxopt`_ is *not* installed by default.